 The IRP Rule at Section 17.7.3.9I requires that PNM include in the IRP Report an action plan for the four-year period following the filing of the IRP.
-Additionally, PNM is required to include a status report of the specific actions that were presented in the action plan in the 2011 IRP Report.
+Additionally, PNM is required to include a status report of the specific actions contained in the action plan in its 2011 IRP Report.